International organisations

 The chairmanship of the CIS bodies is transferred alternately to the CIS member states based on the principle of rotation according to the Russian alphabet.
 Each state assumes the chairmanship for one-year term, if no other decision is adopted.
 The previous and the following chairmen-countries become co-chairs in the highest organs.

-On June 1, in Dushanbe and on November 2 in Astana First Deputy Prime Minister 2019 First Deputy Prime Minister of Armenia Ararat Mirzoyan attended the session of the Council of the CIS Heads of Governments.
+On May 20, by VTS and on October 28, 2022 in Astana Deputy Prime Minister of Armenia Mher Grigoryan attended the session of the Council of the CIS Heads of Governments.

-On April 6, 2018 in Minsk Foreign Minister of Armenia and on September 7, 2018 in Dushanbe Deputy Minister Shavarsh Kocharyan participated in the meetings of the Council of the Ministers of Foreign Affairs.
+On May 13, 2022 in Dushanbe, on October 12, 2022 in Astana and on April 14, 2023 in Samarkand Foreign Minister of Armenia participated in the meetings of the Council of the Ministers of Foreign Affairs.

-According to the principle of rotation, Turkmenistan assumes the presidency in the CIS since January 1, 2019.
+According to the principle of rotation, Kyrgyz Republic assumes the presidency in the CIS since January 1, 2023.